BaptisteCarmier/BaptisteCarmier.github.io/index.md

 {% include heatmap_female_actors.html%}

 <div style="text-align: justify;">
     The heatmap's maximum value of 0.40 highlights a significant gap from the equitable fifty-fifty representation, meaning that there’s still today an underrepresentation in the movies across the globe.
-By using the data from [Our World in Data Population & Demography Explorer], we were able to calculate the proportion of women in each country for the generations from 1950 to today.
+By using the data from <a href="https://ourworldindata.org/explorers/population-and-demography">Our World in Data Population & Demography Explorer</a>, we were able to calculate the proportion of women in each country for the generations from 1950 to today.
 Then, a representativity index was calculated by dividing the proportion of women in movies by their proportion in the population minus 1.
 A value of 0 indicates fair representation, while positive and negative values show over- and under-representation.
 The map illustrates this representativity index by country and generation, as well as the net evolution of this representativity between the first (1950-1975) and last (2000-2020) generation.
 </div>

 {% include women_representation_map.html%}